 A key part of the Diamond Standard is how it helps you with contract storage.
 It introduces a new storage technique called Diamond Storage.
 It is a new technique because until recently it wasn't possible to do.

 By default, when you create new state variables like unsigned integers, structs, mappings etc. Solidity automatically takes care of where exactly these things are stored within contract storage.
-But this default automatic functionality becomes a problem when upgrading proxy contracts with new facets.
+But this default automatic functionality becomes a problem when upgrading diamonds with new facets.
 New facets declaring new state variables clobber existing state variables -- data for new state variables gets written to where existing state variables exist.

 Diamond Storage solves this problem by bypassing Solidity's automatic storage location mechanism by enabling you to specify where your data gets stored within contract storage.